jarofghosts/jung/README.md

 ## notes

+When your command is fired, the following environment variables will be
+available:

-When your command is fired, `$JUNG_FILE` will be available as an environment variable containing the full path to the file that triggered the command.
+* `$JUNG_FILE` - Full path to file that triggered the command
+* `$JUNG_DIR` - The directory the trigger file lives in
+* `$JUNG_FILENAME` - Just the filename part of the trigger file
+* `$JUNG_EXTENSION` - Just the extension of the trigger file
+* `$JUNG_BARENAME` - Trigger filename with no extension

 This works really well with scripts, but for one-liners you will need to escape the `$` to prevent your shell from replacing it too early.

 ### bad